MartinThoma/MartinThoma.github.io/content/2018-10-09-command-line.md

 title: Command Line
 slug: command-line
 author: Martin Thoma
-status: draft
-date: 2018-08-28 20:00
+date: 2018-10-09 20:00
-category: My bits and bytes
-tags: Machine Learning
+category: Code
+tags: Development, Command line
-featured_image: logos/star.png
+featured_image: logos/code.png
 ---
 As a software developer, I work daily many hours on the command line.
 This article summarizes some tools and tricks to speed up this work.